Enterprise Edition only

 While recursion is a perfectly valid program design, unintentional or ill-defined recursion can lead to an infinite loop, stack overflow or slow performance.
 Recursion looks like a red two-way arrow or a call circle.
 The number of recursive procedures is displayed as , etc.

-Note: Recursion diagrams do not consider direct recursion where a procedure contains a call to itself.
+Recursion diagrams do not consider direct recursion where a procedure calls itself directly.

 Available items.
 This list contains everything that is not (yet) included in the diagram.